Misikerr/Full-Stack-Ecommerce-Web-App/README.md

 If you have any questions or run into issues, please:
 1. Check the existing issues in the repository
 2. Create a new issue with detailed information
-3. Reach out via email: your-email@example.com
+3. Reach out via telegram: @Im_1210

 ## 🙏 Acknowledgments